Strategy11/formidable-forms/readme.txt

 == Changelog ==
 = 6.16.1 =
 * New: Database queries for entry ID data have been optimized, removing a JOIN in cases where it is not required.
 This should significantly improve performance when searching for entries in a View.
 * Fix: The label position setting and CSS layout classes for summary fields were not working.
-Since None is also the default value for Summary field label positions, this means that Summary field labels that previously were visible likely no longer be visible.
+Since None is also the default value for Summary field label positions, this means that Summary field labels that previously were visible likely are no longer visible.
 * Fix: The slider to set field margin for section fields wouldn't properly save.
 * Fix: Checkbox selection would not work on iPhones when using frm_grid classes.
 * Fix: An automatic conversion of false to array deprecated message that would occur when loading the visual styler with the Authorize.Net add-on active has been fixed.